-We have established the definition, general characteristics, benefits and the difference between scorecard and dashboard.
-Now we will discuss and focus on business scenarios they can and will improve, if used correctly, and how.
+We have established the definition, general characteristics, benefits, and the difference between a scorecard and a dashboard.
+Now we will discuss and focus on business scenarios they can and will improve if used correctly and how.

-Our first example below is a balanced scorecard that could be used for a large or a mid-sized company.
-We have made an overview of the financial goals, learning and growth, customer and internal objectives.
+Our first example of a balanced scorecard in business below could be used for a large or mid-sized company.
+We have made an overview of the financial goals, learning and growth, and customer and internal objectives.

 1. Balanced scorecard – how is my company performing?

-Let’s see what this example is telling us by starting with the time frame and financial objectives.
+Let’s see what the first of our balanced scorecard examples is telling us by starting with the time frame and financial objectives.

 **click to enlarge**

 We have set the target date as December 2018, and we can see on the top of the example above that the current time frame combines the first 11 months of the year.
-On the scorecard, we can see how, and if, our goals are being met (or not).
+In the example, we can see how and if our targets are being met (or not).

-In the financial objective, we have set our yearly targets to increase the total revenue, the net profit, profit margin, and profit per customer.
-The first column shows that our target was set on € 5.458, and our current target shows we have reached € 6.197.
-The final column shows that we have achieved the target, and even exceeded for 13.5%.
+In the financial objective, we have set our yearly targets to increase the total revenue, net profit, profit margin, and profit per customer.
+The first column shows that our target was set at € 5.458, and our current target shows we have reached € 6.197.
+The final column shows that we have achieved the target and even exceeded 13.5%.
 Mission accomplished.

 Now let’s take a look at our goal to increase the profit margin.
-We can see that we have one month left to reach the set target of 25.5%, but we are on the margin of 23%.
-It is unlikely that we will be able to do so in just a month (we miss almost 10% to achieve it), so our line color at the right side of the scorecard shows the corresponded likelihood (you can also see the full legend at the bottom of the scorecard).
-Overall, we can say our financial objectives are performing well, with setbacks in the profit margin that we can use for next year’s planning and business adjustments.
+We can see that we have one month left to reach the set target of 25.5%, but we are on a margin of 23%.
+It is unlikely that we will be able to do so in just a month (we miss almost 10% to achieve it), so our line color on the right side of the business scorecard example shows the corresponding likelihood (you can also see the full legend at the bottom of it).
+Overall, we can say our financial objectives are performing well, with setbacks in the profit margin that we can use for next year’s planning and company adjustments.

-Let’s go to the customer objectives: increasing the number of active customers and signups, sustain customer retention and improve the overall satisfaction.
+Let’s go to the customer objectives: increasing the number of active customers and signups, sustaining customer retention, and improving overall satisfaction.
 We see that these targets are not likely or very likely to achieve.
 It would be possible to increase the number of active customers by launching a marketing campaign that will focus on this goal, but we see that other targets are unlikely or even very unlikely to reach.
-We can notice that we even lost customers and our goal was to sustain the retention.
-We fall short of 14.6% and to reach this target within a month, it would be extremely hard, not to say impossible.
-Our customer satisfaction also dropped by 14% and to improve it in such a short time frame, we can comfortably say it will not happen, and the red line on the right clearly sums it up.
+We can notice that we even lost customers, and our goal was to sustain retention.
+We fall short of 14.6%, and to reach this target within a month would be extremely hard, not to say impossible.
+Our customer satisfaction also dropped by 14%, and to improve it in such a short time frame, we can comfortably say it will not happen, and the red line on the right clearly sums it up.

-The same analysis we can apply to the learning and growth, and internal objectives.
-Some of the targets are very likely to achieve, some unlikely.
-This can help in our strategic planning for the next year, and to see what kind of setbacks we had and how to improve them.
+The same analysis we can apply to the learning and growth and internal objectives.
+Some of the targets are very likely to achieve, and some are unlikely.
+This can help in our strategic planning for the next year and to see what kind of setbacks we had and how to improve them.
 If we dig deeper into the daily operations and performance, we might be able to define specific causes that have affected these results.